Sneftel/gull/readme.md

 The thumbboard has delicately narrow areas and should be carefully panelized for fabrication.
 I use KiKit for this, with "panelize.json" containing the necessary presets.
 The auto-built Gerbers are panelized in this way.
 Make sure to mention the need for V-cuts to the PCB fabricator.
 Mousebites would also work.

+The center FFC connector on the centerboard, just below the MCU, is for future expansion and does not need to be populated.

 ### Laser-cut shapes

 Execute "make svg" or (on Windows) "makeall.bat svg" to generate SVG shapes for all laser-cut pieces.
 DXF and PDF outputs are also supported.